In June 2026, everybody was telling you to learn AI.

 Every shift like this one splits the world into two kinds of people, and you are about to find out which kind you are.

 The first kind learns the surface.
 The templates.
 The shortcuts.
 Three clever prompts and a brand new bio that says AI expert.
-They are everywhere right now, and they are loud.
+They were everywhere in 2026, and they were loud.

 You can spot them by how small they dream.
 They act like the entire revolution comes down to being able to say, "Did you know AI can write my caption for me?"